-Plant science Physiology, anatomy, photosynthesis, anatomy and morphology, soil cultivation;
+• Plant science Physiology, anatomy, photosynthesis, anatomy and morphology, soil cultivation;

-Animal science Physiology, anatomy, behaviour and nutrition and health;

-Bio sensor Detecting the presence of chemicals on living organisms or biological molecules;

-Abiotic actuator Encouraging non-living chemical parts to influence living organisms;

-Big Data, Data Conversion, Data Clustering and Classification, hyperspectral, Data analytics data intensive sensors/actuators, omics;

-Data synthetics Big data, motor babbling, orchestration of multiple and possibly heterogeneous actuations (e.g. movement), data intensive actuators, omics;

-Ethics Philosophy that deals with the critical reflection on the right actions;

-The camera as a sensor, image processing algorithms, recognition, exposure; Machine vision

-Field of robotics, types, species, kinematics, programming, tools;

-Robotics

-System engineering Systems Engineering is a holistic and interdisciplinary approach/methodology to enable the realization of successful systems.
-The intended system integrates, among other things, the above-mentioned themes as links in a cyclical chain that aims to optimise the primary business process in the outside world, see Figure 2.
+- Animal science Physiology, anatomy, behaviour and nutrition and health; - Bio sensor Detecting the presence of chemicals on living organisms or biological molecules; - Abiotic actuator Encouraging non-living chemical parts or in other technical ways to influence living organisms; - Internet of Things Or in short IoT, handles all (wireless) communication to actuators and from sensors; - Edge Computing To reduce response times local intelligence can deal automatically on timecritical events, also information compression in order to reduce power consumption of the 'edge'-node; - Data analytics Big Data, Data Conversion, Data Clustering and Classification, hyperspectral, data intensive sensors/actuators, omics; - Data synthesis Big data, motor babbling, orchestration of multiple and possibly heterogeneous actuations (e.g. movement), data intensive actuators, omics; - Machine Learning Machine Learning/Deep Learning (inspired from biology) challenges the normally programmed way of adding intelligence to applications with benefits in lower effort and reduced costs; - Digital Twin The creation of a (3D) model of a real object in order to improve the design of a system, that interacts with the object (e.g. accelerate the setup of a deep learned work flow for either plants or animals); - Ethics Philosophy that deals with the critical reflection on the right actions; - Machine vision The camera as a sensor, image processing algorithms, recognition, exposure; - Sensory modalities As with vision, also hearing, touch, smell and taste can be integrated by the tandem sensory device and a post processing subsystem; sensor fusion complements the whole quality-wise; - Robotics Field of robotics, types, species, kinematics, programming, tools and operating systems (e.g. ROS2); - System engineering System Engineering is a holistic and interdisciplinary approach/methodology to enable the realization of successful systems. - Artificial Intelligence Or in short AI, deals with autonomous intelligent behaviour of a system to improve quality, productivity while saving on labour cost.
+Al emerges from the integration of the above-mentioned themes as links in a cyclical chain that aims to optimise the primary business process in the outside world, see Figure 2.